learn-thrive-group

 The audition must display a level of development that will allow you to start with the listed repertoire or comparable literature.
 The point of the audition is to demonstrate your current level of playing, so choose works that showcase your sound, musicianship and musical strengths.

 Prior private instruction from a qualified classical guitar teacher is strongly advised.
 You should have a well prepared audition regardless of your intended major.
 Performance majors should anticipate a higher entrance standard than non-performance majors (music learning and teaching, theory, music therapy, Bachelor of Arts).
-You may be asked to sight-read a short piece to be selected at the time of the audition.

 • Three solo works demonstrating different musical styles and techniques at an intermediate level.